SPOTIFY : How I Got on Big Lo-Fi and Chill Playlists

 At the end of the summer, I released a track I especially liked.
 As usual, I pitched it to a few SubHub playlists and moved on with my life.
 I didn't look at my stats or my plays because I imagined it was doing pretty much the same as my other singles.

-Of course, one day I opened my Spotify for Artists app and did a double-take.
+One day I opened my Spotify for Artists app and did a double-take.
 Instead of having a few hundred monthly listeners, I had tens of thousands!

 That's when I realized I had been added to the editorial playlist Chill Lofi Study Beats, which has almost a million followers.
 From this playlist, I was eventually featured on another smaller Spotify playlist and a bunch of other independent ones.